shinde-rahul/developer-documentation-new/docs/components/integrations.rst

 .. vale on

-The interface, :code:`\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormNotesInterface`, provides a way to put notes, either info or warning, on the plugin configuration form.
+The interface, :code:`\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormNotesInterface`, provides a way to add notes, either info or warning, to the Plugin configuration form.

 Read more about to how-tos :ref:`Integration Configuration Form Notes<components/integrations_configuration_form_notes:Integration configuration form notes>`